Betty Go-Belmonte: Career

 Betty Go's father, Jaime Go Puan Seng, founded The Fookien Times in 1927, which was once the biggest Filipino-Chinese newspaper in the Philippines.
-During the 1930s, the newspaper was known for exposing government anomalies and corruption, which led to libel lawsuits being filed against his father.
+During the 1930s, the newspaper was known for exposing government anomalies and corruption, which led to libel lawsuits being filed against her father.
 He was acquitted and his case became the basis for the establishment of Philippine libel laws.

-Her father saw her as his heir in managing the newspaper.
-After finishing her master's degree abroad, she was employed at the company as an assistant to the editor.
-She proofread articles and proved herself to be a very capable newspaper manager and publisher, with a deep sense of commitment and ethics.
+Her father regarded her as a potential successor in managing the newspaper.
+After completing a master's degree abroad, she joined the company as an editorial assistant, where she worked on proofreading articles and gained experience in newspaper management and publishing.

 Martial law

 During the administration of Ferdinand Marcos, The Fookien Times was one of newspapers critical of the government.
 After Marcos' declaration of Martial Law in 1972, the newspaper was one of several newspapers forced to close by the government.
 Go Puan Seng went on a self-imposed exile in Canada after the newspaper ceased publication.
 Belmonte, who was by then already married to Feliciano Belmonte, Jr., remained in the Philippines despite threats from Imelda Marcos that she will kick them out of the country.
 She continued writing through her weekly Dear Billie advice column in the Daily Express newspaper.

 In the early 1980s, when Marcos eased restrictions on publications, Belmonte started a small monthly magazine called The Star, a predecessor of The Philippine STAR.
 It was one of several opposition magazines and tabloids, like Mr & Ms Special Edition, Panorama, We Forum, and Tempo, that were critical of the Marcos administration, dubbed the mosquito press.

 On December 9, 1985, following the demand for a credible and independent broadsheet, Belmonte, together with Mr & Ms publisher, Eugenia Apostol, and columnist Maximo Soliven, founded the Philippine Daily Inquirer which would become the leading Philippine broadsheet at that time.